overtone1000/uDAQC/Documentation/Development To-Do.md

 # **Development Tasks**

 ## In Progress Notes
-Added a "history_request" command.
-Instead of automatically sending historical update when a client connects to the Center web interface, the client shoudl request history FOR EACH SYSTEM and provide the time of the most recent datum the client has FOR THAT SYSTEM.
-This will allow saving historical data in a temp directory.
-Using this saved data instead of downloading again will limit bandwidth consumption on subsequent sessions.
-It'll also eventually allow for a smaller memory footprint.

-Center code is drafted.
-Should correctly interpret history_request commands and respond only with a select history for one regime of one device of one system.
-Still need to modify the PassthroughInitialization function in IO_System_Logged.java to remove all data equal to or older than the supplied last_time before sending.

 ## Device
 * Convert to saving only hashed password once ESP8266 Arduino library v2.6.0 is released